d4tagirl/d4tagirl.com/_posts/2017-01-23-what-demographics-voted-for-trump.md

 Just looking into this matrix we can have some clues on how well is the classifier for each class.
 Particularly I want to look closer at the `Kappa` statistic, because it specifically considers the unbalance between classes.

 `Kappa` measures the accuracy of the classifier *corrected by the probability of agreement by chance*.
 There is not much consensus on the magnitude of `Kappa` to consider it low or high, but it can be interpreted as how separate it is the obtained result from chance.
-In this case, the *expected accuracy* (the one that occurs by chance) is 77% and the perfect accuracy is always 100%.
+In this case the *expected accuracy* (the one that occurs by chance) is 77% and the perfect accuracy is of course 100%.
 There is a gap of 23%, and this classifier closes this gap by 66% of it (15% of improvement!).
 The higher the `Kappa` is, the better.
 Some sustain that a value of `Kappa` larger than 60% means a good agreement, so we are OK!

 ## ROC Curve and AUROC

 To complement the performance evaluation, I check the `ROC curve`.
 It plots the *True Positive Rate* against the *False Positive Rate* across many different thresholds of predicted probability.
-Since we are evaluating a tree, there is a limited amount of thresholds since I only have 6 final nodes.
+As we are evaluating a tree with only 6 final nodes, there is a limited amount of thresholds.
 (Trying to simplify this explanation, I came across [this video](http://www.dataschool.io/roc-curves-and-auc-explained/) that is very clear if you want to go deeper)

 This measure is great for classification analysis, and is particularly useful here because it is not affected by unbalanced classes.
 Luckily I came across this great `ggplot2` extension, `plotROC`, and now I can use my favorite tools to create a pretty nice plot!